-REQUIRED COURSES (18 CREDITS) ADMN 41 7 International Business Management (3) CMIS 351 Management Information Systems (3) ECOM 32 0 Overview of e-Commerce (3) The Changing Global Economy (0) ECON 40° 1 Students who have taken ECON 301 may not take ECON 401.
-(3) HRMT/OF 386 RGB Introduction to Human Resource Management (3) ADMN 40)4 Strategic Management (3) ADMN 404 must be taken with AU.
+7 International Business Management (3) Management Information Systems (3) 0 Overview of e-Commerce (3) The Changing Global Economy (2) Students who have taken ECON 301 may not take ECON 401.
+(3) GB Introduction to Human Resource Management (3) 4 Strategic Management (3) ADMN 404 must be taken with AU.
 Transfer credit will not be awarded.
 ADMN 404 should be taken as the last course in the program.
-INDIGENO OUS NATIONS AND ORGANIZATIONS MAJOR REQUIRED COURSES (27 CREDITS) † IN LOT Ind Indigenous Studies I INST 203 INST 203 should be taken before other major required courses in the program.
-INST 430 Indigenous Governance (3) INST 440 Ind ligenous Business (3) INST 450 Fin ancial Management for Indigenous Institutions and Organizations (3) INST 460 Ma nagement of Indigenous Institutions and Organizations (3) INST 470 Lea adership of Indigenous Institutions and Organizations (3)
+OUS NATIONS AND ORGANIZATIONS MAJOR REQUIRED COURSES (27 CREDITS) † Indigenous Studies I INST 203 should be taken before other major required courses in the program.
+(3) Indigenous Governance (3) Indigenous Business (3) Financial Management for Indigenous Institutions and Organizations (3) Management of Indigenous Institutions and Organizations (3) Leadership of Indigenous Institutions and Organizations (3) Management Information Systems Overview of e-Commerce The Changing Global Economy Students who have taken ECON 301 may not take ECON 401.
+Introduction to Human Resource Management Strategic Management ADMN 404 must be taken with AU.
+Transfer credit will not be awarded.
+ADMN 404 should be taken as the last course in the program.
+US NATIONS AND ORGANIZATIONS MAJOR REQUIRED COURSES (27 CREDITS) † Indigenous Studies I INST 203 should be taken before other major required courses in the program.
+Indigenous Governance Indigenous Business Einancial Management for Indigenous Institutions and Organizations Management of Indigenous Institutions and Organizations

-480 comparative indigenous Models of Government: International Models (3) INS Other senior-level (300/400) INST credits (6) out † If you have completed a course that refers to Indigenous peoples' perspectives with learning outcomes similar to the learning outcomes of an Athabasca University course, you are encouraged to apply for a transfer credit.
-OPT IONS (15 CREDITS) 1.
+INS 480 Comparative Indigenous Models of Government: International Models (3) INS T Other senior-level (300/400) INST credits (6) out † If you have completed a course that refers to Indigenous peoples' perspectives with learning outcomes similar to the learning outcomes of an Athabasca University course, you are encouraged to apply for a transfer credit.
+OP IONS (15 CREDITS) 1.
 Senior (300/400) level Business and Administrative Studies credits.
-(9) 2.
+(9 9) 2.
 Senior (300/400) level Non "Business and Administrative Studies" credits.
-(6)
+(6 5)